martinsookael/multiverse/README.md

 2. git clone git@github.com:451ee/t.git .
 3. sudo npm install
 4. I tend to get "node-gyp rebuild 2> builderror.log" but nevertheless the stuff seams to work
+5. go to conf.js and set "usesDb" to "false" if you don't plan to use database.
+Also the port can be set from there.
 5. go to yourdomain:3001